farmalloc/exp_collective_farmalloc/README.md

 scripts/kvs_benchmark.sh btree local+dfs 200 1.3 0.05
 ```

-The output will look like the follwings.
+The output will look like the followings.
 If everything went well, the sum of the last two
 numbers is around 5000 (4953 + 0 in this example).

 ```